 The European Space Agency says its budget “is boosted by a multiplier effect: every €1 invested in space returns an average €6 to the wider economy.”

 Omran Sharaf is the project manager of the Mars Mission being run by the United Arab Emirates.
-He says another side benefit of the space program “… is to prepare UAE scientists and engineers in advanced areas, and to build the science and technology sector, which will contribute directly and indirectly in strengthening the knowledge economy that we have in the UAE.”
-(The National, December 2015).
+He says another side benefit of the space program “… is to prepare UAE scientists and engineers in advanced areas, and to build the science and technology sector, which will contribute directly and indirectly in strengthening the knowledge economy that we have in the UAE.” ( CBC's The National).

 We’ve seen this happen before.
 The Apollo missions to the Moon (1969-72) inspired an entire generation of students to take up careers in math and science.

 Space Daily supports continued exploration of the Universe.
 It notes that the argument that space spending is an unaffordable luxury can be extended: “Are space rockets expensive toys for the big boys?
 In any case, they cost less than the $27 billion a year spent in the U.S. on the human popular toy industry.”

 Or, how about the $775 billion Americans spend on gambling annually?
 Or, $76 billion on alcohol and $41 billion on tobacco.
 The spin-off from treating tobacco- and alcohol- related disease runs up an annual bill of $330 billion.
 That’s almost equal to the entire world’s space economy.